 Dr. Perelman recently co-edited the volume Writing Assessment in the 21st Century and he is the primary author of the first web-based guide to technical writing, The Mayfield Handbook of Technical and Scientific Writing.
 He has published articles on writing assessment, technical communication, computers and writing, the history of rhetoric, sociolinguistic theory, and medieval literature, and co-edited The Middle English Letter of Alexander to Aristotle.
 Dr. Perelman’s research was instrumental in the removal of the Writing Section of the SAT, and he is a well-known critic of Automated Essay Scoring.

-Les Perelman grew up in Los Angeles, California, where he went to Fairfax High School.
-He still is in contact with many of his classmates.
+Les Perelman grew up in Los Angeles.
 He lives in Lexington, Massachusetts, the birthplace of American liberty and the home of Charles Ponzi.
 Les believes that these two facts are somehow connected but is unsure of their exact relationship.
-He lives with his wife of 33 years and near their politically active son.

 Les supplements his work on writing assessment with active spurts of cooking, baking, and wine collecting.
 He has four different sourdough starters, makes an excellent cassoulet, even better paellas, and specializes in collecting fine wines that cost less than $15 a bottle.
 He also walks in the woods near his house and is an active world traveler.